marzo 05, 2019 3 lectura mínima

 Canadian based blogger, Alex Gaboury, has an easy tutorial for the bubble pony starting with massive waves by the NuMe Titan 3-in-1 Curling Wand.
 Start with hair half up, half down.
 Then work your way in sections, slightly backcombing each bubble before securing with a clear elastic and using your index finger to hold the bubble and your thumb to "fluff" it out.
 Take a small section of hair from beneath the bubble to wrap around and cover the elastic.

-Also known as "Miley buns," space buns are a music festival staple.
+Also known as "Miley buns," space buns are a fun and funky festival hairstyle.
 They're super easy to create and sure to keep you cool (both in style and temperature).
 The addition of glitter makes them even more, well, spacey.
 Vlogger Natalie-Tasha Thompson shows an easy technique for how to do twisted space buns with glitter added to the part toward the end of this YouTube video.
 Basically, after securing the buns with an elastic or pins (or both), you'll need some hairspray like our Freeze Please Finishing Hairspray.
 Spray it along the part and after spraying, add glitter—the amount is totally at your discretion, but if you're putting glitter in your hair and going to dance the night away, you might as well go big.

 If complicated hairstyles aren't your jam (because you don't have the patience or the arm strength), you can always just add a dose (or several doses) of some festival-worthy colors to your locks.
 The NuMe Hair Chalk is easy to use, highly pigmented and budget friendly.
 Choose from orange, green, red peach, or all of the above.